 Re-greening the land

-Southern Kenya is the home to the Maasai people, who completely depend on the land as a main source for income and food.
+Southern Kenya is the home to the Maasai people, who mostly depend on the land as a main source of income and food.

-In this project, we managed to sucessfully re-green 800 hectares of severely degraded land, together with the local Maasai community and our partner MWCT.
+In this project, we already managed to sucessfully re-green 800 hectares of severely degraded land, together with the local Maasai community and our local partner, the Maasai Wilderness Conservation Trust (MWCT).
 To recover this area, the Maasai community has dug 72,000 (!) rain water harvesting bunds.
-These stopped further erosion and enabled rain water to infiltrate the soils again, which was essential for the vegetation to recover.
-Also, a grass seed banks is initiated and managed by Maasai women, which re-greened the barren area near their doma (small settlement).
+These stopped further erosion and enabled rain water to infiltrate into the soils again, which has led to vegetation to recover.
+Also, a grass seed banks has been initiated and is now managed by Maasai women.
+This re-greened the barren area near their doma (small settlement).
 They harvest seeds and grasses which generates income while the landscape is restored at the same time!

 - 72,000 rainwater bunds

 72,000 rainwater bunds

 The Masaai community has dug an impressive 72,000(!) semi-circular rainwater bunds.
 These bunds capture rain which would otherwise wash away over the dry and barren soil.
 The rain water is slowed down and stored temporarily behind the bund, enabling the water to infiltrate the soil.
 Seeds which were still present in the soil have started to grow and re-green the bunds and also the spaces in between.
 And further destructive erosion by gullies is prevented and even reversed.